Published on September 6th, 2012 | by andrea devon6

-Here are recipes of a different sort- instead of food we’re featuring recipes for a spicy sweet face scrubby, easy homemade lip balm/salve, and an anti-fungal foot spray!
+Here are recipes of a different sort- instead of food we’re featuring recipes for homemade body care!
+Below you will find recipes for a spicy sweet face scrubby, easy homemade lip balm/salve, and an anti-fungal foot spray!
 These recipes are easy ways to incorporate more holistic products into our lives.
-Often conventionally produced body care products contain animal products, plastics, and chemicals like parabens and phthalates.
-Not only are these homemade products effective and easy to make, they help us avoid chemicals, decrease waste from packaging, and save money!
+Often conventionally produced body care products contain animal products, preservatives and chemicals like parabens and phthalates.
+Not only are these homemade products effective and easy to make, they help us avoid chemicals, decrease waste from packaging, and save money– and look gorgeous too!!!

-If you peruse a health food store to browse the million offerings for face scrubs, you will find that most contain ingredients you probably already have in your kitchen.
-This simple scrub will make your face + body soft and warm.
+If you peruse a health food store to browse the million offerings for face scrubs, you will find that most contain ingredients you probably already have in your kitchen, like sugar, brown rice flour and coconut oil.
+This simple scrub will make your face & body soft and warm.

 3 Tablespoons fine turbinado sugar (finer than sugar in the raw)